iAmrMohamed/AMKeyboardFrameTracker/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run the .xcworkspace.

 ### Installation